deepaksiwan/CapnoLearningHimotechProject/README.md

 1) Install <b>NodeJS (latest version)</b>.
 2) You may also need to install the <b>aws-cli (latest version)</b>
-3) Please note that <b> ElectronJS </b> is downloaded locally using the npm package.

-4) For ease-of-coding, you should also download VSCode, and its Github extension.
+3) For ease-of-coding, you should also download VSCode, and its Github extension.

-5) You also need to install <b> node-gyp v8.2.0 </b> using the npm globally (system-wise) as follows:
+4) You also need to install <b> node-gyp v8.2.0 </b> using the npm globally (system-wise) as follows:

 ```node
 $ npm install node-gyp@8.2.0 -g